ONLINE FIGURE SKATING CHOREOGRAPHY COMPETITION

 On hiatus since 2015, YAS has resumed under the auspices of AIT and will continue with Audrey Weisiger’s guidance and input every Spring.

-From the pool of YAS applicants, 6 choreographers will be chosen by the AIT/YAS Selection Committee to compete in the competition this spring.
+From the pool of YAS applicants, 6 choreographers will be chosen by the AIT/YAS Selection Committee to compete in the competition each spring.

 YAS 2020 Dates & Deadlines